 In partnership with

-The training can be a one-year Postgraduate Certificate in Education (PGCE), the Professional Graduate Diploma in Education (PGDE) or Postgraduate Diploma in Education (PGDE) or school-centred training, which recommends you for QTS.
+The training can be a one-year Postgraduate Certificate in Education (PGCE), the Professional Graduate Diploma in Education (PGDE), the Postgraduate Diploma in Education (PGDE) or school-centred training, which recommends you for QTS.
 This is known as initial teacher training (ITT).
 For further information on teaching in other areas of the UK see our advice on training to teach in Scotland, Wales and Northern Ireland.

 Newly qualified teachers (NQTs) then complete a period of induction, which is the first year of employment as a teacher in a school.
 NQTs are encouraged to start their induction as soon as possible after gaining QTS but there's no set time limit for starting or completing the induction.